Anterior Pelvic Tilt (APT) is a very common postural tendency. It occurs when the pelvis dips forward.

 Anterior Pelvic Tilt can cause middle and lower back pain or hip pain

 APT causes imbalances in the muscles and can lead to injuries, especially important to take care of when you are lifting weights and training intensively

-If you have Anterior Pelvic Tilt, it is more difficult to get a flat belly.
+If you have Anterior Pelvic Tilt, it is more challenging to get a flat belly.
 It will always stick out, no matter how skinny you are.

 The CAUSE of Anterior Pelvic Tilt

 - Inactivity – hip flexors also get very tight from all day long sitting positions,